Cedrus atlantica 'Glauca Pendula'

 - Very decorative, weeping form, often serpentine trained

 - Long, blue, soft needles, loosely spaced on pendulous twigs

 Weeping Blue Atlas Cedar Growing and Maintenance Tips

 Central leaders can be supported to a predetermined height and then allowed to cascade.
-This cultivar does need room to spread.
-A smaller size can be easily managed, but the maintenance must be started at a young age.
-Damage/stem breakage may occur in winter from ice and snow accumulation.
+This cultivar needs room to spread.
+A smaller size can be easily managed, but maintenance must be started at a young age.
+Damage or stem breakage may occur in the winter from ice and snow accumulation.
 Protection (burlap wrap) from drying winter winds is recommended for young plants in an exposed location.

 Cedrus atlantica 'Glauca Pendula' Characteristics